adicione/toolbox/README.md

     validateCpfCnpj()
     validateCep()
     validateBrPlate()
-    validateDate() // We nave a very nice regex for this one
+    validateDate() // We nave a very nice regex for this one.

+# Ruby Validation

+Located in app/validators.

+You can call the class:

+    Validator.cpf(input)
+    Validator.email(input)
+    Validator.brazilian_phone(input)

+Or in your rails model:

+    class User < ApplicationRecord
+        validates :cpf, method: :cpf
+        validates :email, method: :email
+        validates :phone, method: { with: :brazilian_phone }
+    end

 # Toolbox / Bootstrap Components and Styles